AlignTrue/examples/aligns/global.md

 # Global baseline for AI-assisted repos

-This pack establishes paved-road commands and consistent workflow patterns for AI-assisted repositories.
-It complements docs, testing, and TDD packs while deferring to security requirements.
+This align establishes paved-road commands and consistent workflow patterns for AI-assisted repositories.
+It complements docs, testing, and TDD aligns while deferring to security requirements.

 ## Core Principles